 The original Hot Brown is an open-faced sandwich of turkey and bacon, covered in Mornay sauce and baked or broiled until the bread is crisp and the sauce begins to brown.
 These Kentucky Hot Brown sliders are a twist on the original.
 And let me tell you this…they are delicious!
-As I said, you can serve them for game day, a girls night party and an easy family meal.
+As I said, you can serve them for game day, a girls night party, and an easy dinner recipe for your family.

 So here is my delicious take on the Hot Brown.

 Ingredients Needed For Kentucky Hot Brown Sliders

 - Sharp White Cheddar Cheese (swiss cheese is delicious too!)